 Randy Oostra, Vice Chair, The Root Cause Coalition Board and President & CEO ProMedica

 Randy Oostra is president and chief executive officer of ProMedica, a not-for-profit, mission-based health system in northwest Ohio and southeast Michigan.
 Deeply commited to the healthcare industry and the community, Mr. Oostra is extensively involved in numerous professional and civic organizations at the local, regional and national levels.
 A member of the development committee for Bread for the World, he is on the board of the American Hospital Association, a member of the Ohio and Michigan hospital associations and a fellow with the American College of Healthcare Executives.

 Emily Allen, Trustee, The Root Cause Coalition, and Sr. Vice President, Foundation Programs, AARP Foundation

 Throughout her career, Ms. Allen’s passion has been to serve the needs of those most at risk in our communities.
 Serving in a several capacities in nonprofit, education and workforce development organizations, she has worked to ensure vulnerable and at-risk individuals have access to the resources and services they need to thrive.
 Beginning her career as a special education teacher and school administrator in the Bahamas, Ms. Allen went on to work with AARP and AARP Foundation.
 She was named Vice President for AARP Foundation in 2011.

-Clark Ballard, Trustee, The Root Cause Coalition, and Senior Vice President, Member Relations & Education, Michigan Health & Hospital Association
+Laura Appel, Trustee, The Root Cause Coalition and Senior Vice President and Chief Innovation Officer, Michigan Health and Hospital Association

 Dr. Juan Carlos Belliard, Trustee, The Root Cause Coalition, and Assistant Vice President for Community Partnerships, Director, Institute for Community Partnerships, Associate Professor in Global Health, Loma Linda University Health